 Letting your cat explore the cat carrier at their own pace and without any pending trip is always a good idea.
 Offering a treat or small amount of food in this non-stressed situation may incite some curiosity and comfort, too.

-While it may be considered a hassle to take your cat for a quick ride to the post office or bank, short trips of no consequence (i.e. a vet visit) may help reduce car anxiety and build confidence in your cat with each car ride.
-It is important to stress the need for short trips so your cat will not be left alone in warm weather, where heatstroke in hot cars poses a serious risk.
+While it may be a bit of a hassle to take your cat for a quick ride to the post office or bank, short trips of no consequence (i.e. a vet visit) may help reduce car anxiety and build confidence in your cat with each car ride.
+It is important to stress the need for short trips so your cat will not be left alone in a car in unsafe conditions.
+Just like children, cats need to be supervised closely, and never left alone in a hot car.

 Weight Check at the Vet's Office